 Conclusion: End Terrorists' Access to Telegram

-Telegram has been reluctant to respond seriously to the threat of terrorist activity on its platform.
-Telegram CEO Pavel Durov has refused to take any steps to curtail ISIS’s access to Telegram’s private chats despite evidence that the platform has been used to plan and coordinate attacks.
-ISIS’s Amaq Agency channel also continues to appear regularly on Telegram to issue attack claims, propaganda videos, and threats of violence.
-Notably, Durov has refused to publicly address concerns of other terrorist groups operating on his platform, including the Taliban and al-Qaeda.
+As of February 2024, Telegram has been reluctant to respond seriously to the threat of terrorist activity on its platform.
+Despite action taken to make Telegram more inhospitable to ISIS and al-Qaeda, further steps need to be made to curtail ISIS’s access to Telegram’s private chats given evidence that the platform has been used to plan and coordinate attacks.
+ISIS propaganda also continues to appear regularly on Telegram to issue attack claims, videos, and threats of violence.
+As ISIS’s propaganda output has decreased since late 2019, Telegram has been used to share links to ISIS online propaganda depositories.
+Notably, CEO Pavel Durov has refused to publicly address concerns about other terrorist groups operating on his platform, including the Taliban.
+Despite pressure to remove Hamas channels after the start of the Israel-Hamas war in October 2023, Durov has removed only a select number of the channels, with content still being disseminated across affiliate groups on the platform.
+(Source: WIRED)

 It is clear that more can and should be done.
 Terrorists continue to use Telegram to plan attacks and recruit followers in North America, Europe, the Middle East, and Southeast Asia.
-And despite efforts by Durov to present Telegram as a refuge for privacy and encryption, the company has become a safe haven for groups like ISIS, Hamas, al-Qaeda, the Taliban.
-Until we take serious efforts to reduce terrorists’ access to Telegram and other platforms, these groups will continue to inflict violence on civilians around the world, destabilizing the countries where attacks occur, and reducing a global sense of security and safety.
+And despite efforts by Durov to present Telegram as a refuge for privacy and encryption, the company has previously been a safe haven for groups like ISIS and the violent extreme right, and continues to be used for propaganda purposes by ISIS, Hamas, al-Qaeda, and the Taliban.
+Until we take serious efforts to reduce terrorists’ access to Telegram and other platforms, these groups will continue to inflict violence on civilians around the world, destabilizing the countries where attacks occur, and reducing global security and safety.